Texas Baptists form chaplaincy partnership with Virginia Baptists

 What words would you use to describe the discourse in our nation today?
 Several years ago I read Os Guinness’ book, The Case for Civility.
 With these words,he paints the reason we need a return to civility.
 “Name-calling, insult, ridicule, guilt by association, caricature, innuendo, accusation, denunciation, negative ads, and deceptive and manipulative videos have replaced deliberation and debate.
 Neither side talks to the other side, only about them.”

-As Christ followers, we have the opportunity to speak into the/p>... [continue]
+As Christ followers, we have the opportunity to speak into the conversation in a different way, with politeness and respect saturated with the... [continue]

 6 ways to serve refugees